richardanaya/staticflux/README.md

     //Important Note: When we subscribe we will receive the current state ["This my initial state"] })
 ...
-//elsewhere in our applcation we will be listening for dom interactions in order to send out a new chat message ChatAction.sendMessage(newMessage);
+//Trigger an action of a new message created ChatAction.sendMessage(newMessage);
 ...